chaindev311/maaly-pay-plugin/readme.txt

 No personal data is stored locally by this plugin other than the API key option you provide.
 If you need to remove the stored API key, deactivating and deleting the plugin will remove it.

 Suggested text for your site privacy policy:
-"This site uses the Maaly Pay Integration plugin to create cryptocurrency payment requests.
+"This site uses the Maaly Pay plugin to create cryptocurrency payment requests.
 When an administrator creates a payment, the site sends merchant and payment request details to the Maaly Pay service (`maalyportal.com`) to generate a checkout URL.
 No customer personal data is processed by the plugin."

 == Installation ==
 1. Upload the ZIP via Plugins → Add New → Upload Plugin.